Posts from August 2017

 Posted August 9, 2017 at 9:12 AM by Amanda Frentz

 The Carousel ride is often called the ‘Flying Horses’ by New Orleans locals.
 The Carousel is the oldest ride in the William B. Hines Carousel Gardens Amusement Park.
-It dates back to 1906 but some of the animal figures date back to 1885.
+It dates to 1906 but some of the animal figures date back to 1885.
 The Carousel was originally located on a track of land along City Park Avenue.
 The Carousel was moved to its current location in 1928, creating what would eventually be City Park’s Amusement Park.
 Staff took one full year to roll the Carousel building on wooden logs to the new location.

 The Carousel has had a few owners in its history including Harry Batt, Sr. Locals may remember Mr. Batt from another local landmark, Pontchartrain Beach.
 In the late 1980's, William B. Hines loaned Friends of City Park $300,000 to purchase the Carousel from Harry Batt and an additional $50,000 to renovate the Carousel.
 (Eventually, Mr. Hines forgave all loans.
 The William B. Hines Carousel Gardens Amusement Park is named for him).